 However, a much higher share of women than men are employed part-time and part-time workers tend to earn less per hour than those working full-time.
 Consequently, when we look at the gender pay gap for all employees, it is considerably larger than the full-time or part-time pay gaps: on this basis, median pay for all employees was 17.3% less for women than for men at April 2019.

 Broadly speaking there has been a downwards trend in the full-time pay gap since 1997 and the overall pay gap has also decreased over the period.
-The part-time pay gap has widened since the early 2000s, with women earning more than men.
+The part-time pay gap has generally remained small and negative, with women earning more than men on average.

 Differences in average pay for men and women arise for various reasons, including the types of jobs that people do and the number of years they have spent in the workplace.

-There is little difference in median hourly pay for men and women aged in their 20s and 30s, but a large gap emerges between men and women aged 40 and over working full-time.
+There is little difference in median hourly pay for male and female full-time employees aged in their 20s and 30s, but a large gap emerges among full-time employees aged 40 and over.
 One reason for this is that factors affecting women’s employment and earnings opportunities become more evident among women aged in their 30s and 40s.
 For example, time spent out of the workplace to care for children or elderly relatives could affect future earnings when a person returns to work.
 Similarly, the need to balance work with family commitments and the availability of flexible working practices may restrict individuals’ employment options.